Sheffield Wednesday midfield duo wanted by Championship clubs as Owls chase Forest star

 "That’s how I work.
 As I understand it, where we’re concerned here, that’s not been the case.”

-On the incoming front, Wednesday are closing in on the loan signing of Nottingham Forest winger Alex Mighten.
+On the incoming front, Wednesday have completed the loan signing of Nottingham Forest winger Alex Mighten.

 The 20-year-old has made just one Premier League appearance so far this season, a substitute appearance at Newcastle United on the opening day of the season.